 iii.
 Click on Programs and Features and then click on uninstall programs.

 iv.
-Look for the name of the faulty Add-in, select it and uninstall it.
+Look for the name of the faulty Add-in, select it, and uninstall it.

 All versions of Outlook from 2013 and above are configured to automatically receive updates from Microsoft.
-These updates ensure that the most recent improvements in security are downloaded in order to fix bugs and apply patches.
+These updates ensure that the most recent improvements in security are downloaded to fix bugs and apply patches.